 Letter to Parents

-Archaeology field schools offer an excellent opportunity for young students to explore the world around them while gaining a deeper understanding of the past, themselves and cultures other than our own.
+Archaeology field schools offer an excellent opportunity for students to explore the world around them while gaining a deeper understanding of the past, themselves and cultures other than our own.
 They also offer students the chance to participate in basic research and experience firsthand the challenges of adjusting research design to the realities of field conditions and unexpected discoveries.
 Archaeology field schools have a very low faculty-to-student ratio, so students get extensive and quality time with scholars.
-This translates to a deeper engagement with the intellectual processes involved in research and frequently, strong recommendation letters for students that are based on real acquaintance.
-Finally, archaeology field schools involve physical labor in open environments, taking students away from their computers into more basic but healthy, personal contact with other humans.
+This translates into a deeper engagement with the intellectual processes involved in research and frequently, strong recommendation letters for students that are based on real acquaintance.
+Finally, archaeology field schools involve physical labor in open environments, taking students away from the virtual world and into more basic but healthy, personal contact with other humans.